hazxel/sisyphus/C++/memory.md

 # Allocator

-*glibc* memory allocator talks to the OS kernal, request and release the virtual memory for the processes in a wise way. (e.g. request a large virtual memory from the OS, and allocate them to processes eventually)
+*glibc* memory allocator talks to the OS kernel, request and release the virtual memory for the processes in a wise way. (e.g. request a large virtual memory from the OS, and allocate them to processes eventually)